THUDM/LongAlign/README.md

 We provide training scripts under `scripts/` for the ChatGLM3 and Llama-2 model series.
 Make sure to adjust `--model_name_or_path`, `--train_file`, and `--output_dir` to match your model path, data path, and output path.
 You should consider using a base model with at least 64k context window length.
 We release three **base models** with extended context windows of 64k: [LongAlign-6B-64k-base](https://huggingface.co/THUDM/LongAlign-6B-64k-base), [LongAlign-7B-64k-base](https://huggingface.co/THUDM/LongAlign-7B-64k-base), and [LongAlign-13B-64k-base](https://huggingface.co/THUDM/LongAlign-13B-64k-base).

 For packing training, please modify the *attention calculation* to support the 1D attention mask that marks the start and end position of each sequence in the pack, and the *model forward* function to support loss weighting during packing training.
 An example of such modifications for the ChatGLM3 model is provided in [modeling_chatglm.py](https://github.com/THUDM/LongAlign/blob/main/modeling_chatglm.py), in `CoreAttention.forward` and `ChatGLMForConditionalGeneration.forward`.
 You can directly use this file as the modeling file for ChatGLM packing training.
 We will soon also release a patch code for Llama.
 As suggested in the result our paper, we recommend *packing+loss weighting* for ChatGLM training and *sorted batching* for Llama.
-Please make sure you have installed FlashAttention 2, the relevant dependencies can be installed according to the code base of [FlashAttention](https://github.com/Dao-AILab/flash-attention).

 ### Model deploying
 We have released four **chat models** trained using LongAlign: [LongAlign-6B-64k](https://huggingface.co/THUDM/LongAlign-6B-64k) (based on *ChatGLM3-6B*), [LongAlign-7B-64k](https://huggingface.co/THUDM/LongAlign-7B-64k) (based on *Llama-2-7B*), [LongAlign-13B-64k](https://huggingface.co/THUDM/LongAlign-13B-64k) (based on *Llama-2-13B*), and [ChatGLM3-6B-128k](https://huggingface.co/THUDM/chatglm3-6b-128k).
 Try the model to summarize our paper, or ask anything about it: